The Book Pregnant Earth Mother The Book

 Author

-For a quarter century, it's been known that the fluoride concentration in amniotic fluid
+Since 1994, it's been known that the fluoride concentration in amniotic fluid

 is significantly higher, when a mother consumes 1.25 mg of fluoride per day.*